The old man who advances

 Nothing illegal, for goodness sake.
 Especially since the savage practice of early retirements forced expelled from the newsrooms a large number of colleagues in the full force of their physical and intellectual, yet able to make a valuable contribution to the publications for which they worked.
 I think it's legitimate that these colleagues want to continue to work.
 And I'm glad, frankly, if they can.
 I do not find, however, just that they are used with the same duties as before: that is, that they continue to do the reporters, correspondents, or even - and it happens, it happens - who work at the desk.
-It 'obvious fact that such use is convenient to the editor - so that saves, and not a little - but it is equally obvious that doing so will lock the turn over in newsrooms and reduce even more the possibility of hiring young journalists, who are (even for that matter) have to be hungry.
+It 'obvious fact that such use is convenient to the editor - so save that, and not a little - but it is equally obvious that doing so will lock the turn over in newsrooms and reduce even more the possibility of hiring young journalists, who are (even for that matter) have to be hungry.
 That journalists-retirees do so commentators, columnists, or, if they have the chance. and capabilities.
 But let's stop, please, with this unhealthy practice, which generates an absurd war between young and old, which does not feel the need, especially at this time.

-It 's true, in a judgment recently the Supreme Court has ruled that there is nothing wrong with "heap", disavowing such a standard that was introduced by INPGI well and that reduced the amount of pension for persons who receive an income from work of more than 20 thousand euro per year.
+It 's true, in a ruling recently the Supreme Court has ruled that there is nothing wrong with "heap", disavowing such a standard that was introduced by INPGI well and that reduced the amount of pension for persons who receive an income from work of more than 20 thousand euro per year.
 But frankly I would not go so proud of this judgment, nor call it "historic", as does the Journalists Union Retirees .
 In my opinion this is not a defensible judgment.
-And I can not give reason to those they blame the "old hands" of writing and instead of doing the "noble fathers" of this profession are transformed into "stepfathers" whose behavior, if only on the ethical, is decidedly objectionable.
+And I can not give reason to those they blame the "old hands" of writing and instead of doing the "noble fathers" of this profession are transformed into "stepfathers" whose behavior, if only on the ethical plane, is decidedly objectionable.
 We want to talk or continue to make like ostriches?